ELKS OF ALAMEDA

 “I like being a part of this new chapter of our Lodge, but I’m also respectful and in awe of the history both locally and nationally.
 Change can be a challenge, but hopefully we can use our history as a foundation while we modernize a little bit.”

-Lisa Ann Young became a member of Lodge 1015 this year and by September she was named “Elk of the Month.”
-A true Alamedan, Lisa is also proud to be part of her local Native American Community.
+Lisa Ann Young became a member of Lodge 1015 in 2022 and March 2024 she was named “Elk of the Year.”
+Born and reared in Alameda, Lisa is also proud to be part of her local Native American Community.
 She has great stories to tell about her family and growing up here on the Island.
 Her grandmother, Alice Carnes, founded the Intertribal Friendship House 67 years ago and it is still operating today.
 Lisa credits her grandmother’s commitment to helping the community as a reason why she has volunteered throughout her life and was her inspiration to become an Elk.

-Lisa is just starting as a bartender at the Lodge and has already helped out with a few events since her initiation.
-She brings to our Lodge a ton of experience in managing logistics at her job AND also bartending and doing hospitality service in town.
+Lisa is a regular bartender at the Lodge and helps out with many events.
+She brings to our Lodge a ton of experience in managing logistics from her job AND also bartending and doing hospitality service in town.
 She loves meeting her fellow members and hearing their stories.
 “I’m happy to be in this Lodge.
 I’m already meeting new friends and discovering people I’ve known my whole life who I didn’t even know were Elks!”

 EVERYDAY HEROES

-Over the years and even today, the Alameda Elks has been a stopping point for many everyday heroes supporting the good work of the Alameda Elks Lodge.
+The Alameda Elks Lodge continues as a meeting place for many everyday heroes supporting the good work of both the Alameda Elks and our national programs.

 Community Leaders

-Jeramie Andhuesen and his husband, Andrew, are very active at many charity projects and social events at the Lodge either as attendees OR as organizers.
+Jeramie Andhuesen and his husband, Andrew, are very active at many charity projects and social events at the Lodge.
 Jeramie is also past president of the Alameda Kiwanis Club and possibly the City of Alameda’s number one cheerleader.
-He is the founder of the first Alameda Pride Weekend in Alameda and got Lodge 1015 to be a “Double Purple” sponsor.
+He is the founder of the first Alameda Pride Weekend and Alameda Lodge 1015 was proud to be a “Double Purple” sponsor.
 They bring to Alameda and our Lodge solid Midwest values that center around community and family.
 “I’m so grateful that the Elks support Alameda Pride and hope that helps show the public that the Elks embrace all.”

 Chuck “Honest Chuck” Corrica was Mayor of Alameda for three terms.
-Chuck was credited with passing the legislation that protected many of Alameda’s Victorian homes, proposing the Mayor’s 4th of July Parade in Alameda, and saving the Alameda Golf Course.
+Chuck was credited with passing the legislation that protected many of Alameda’s Victorian homes, proposing the 4th of July parade in Alameda, and saving the Alameda Golf Course.

 Sports Leaders